tokemi2022/Nessa-Star/README.md

-# ⭐ Little Star — Nessa's Development Journey
+# ⭐ Star Girl — Nessa's Development Journey

 A personal child development tracker and AI-powered activity planner for Nessa, built for two working parents in Barcelona.